 - Please read all of the helpful information and FAQ info above and below before making this recipe.

-- ***It’s important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
+- ***If you are making the vegan gluten-free version, it’s important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
 I tested this recipe with both the Bob’s Red Mill Gluten Free 1 to 1 Baking Flour (Amazon link) in the blue bag and the Bob’s Red Mill Gluten Free All Purpose Baking Flour (Amazon link) in the red bag.
-Both results were great, but I preferred the results from the 1 to 1 flour, the muffins you see in the images above were made with the 1 to 1.
+Both results were great, but I prefer the results from the 1 to 1 flour, the muffins you see in the images above were made with the 1 to 1.
 The weight listed above is for this specific flour.
 Please see the "Which Flour Blend to Use" section above for more info about this.***

 - If using the Gluten-Free All-purpose Baking Flour (red bag), the batter will be a little runnier than what is shown in the images above.
 Use the same cup measurement, but the weight for this flour is 210g.
 Muffins made with this flour will also require less baking time.
 Bake for just 18 minutes.
 If you use add-ins, the batter will likely make more than 12 muffins.